pythonoi/crcmod/docs/html/_sources/intro.txt

 Unit Testing
 ------------

-The :mod:`crcmod` module has a sub-module :mod:`crcmod.test`, which contains unit tests for both :mod:`crcmod` and :mod:`crcmod.predefined`.
+The :mod:`crcmod` package has a module :mod:`crcmod.test`, which contains unit tests for both :mod:`crcmod` and :mod:`crcmod.predefined`.

 When you first install :mod:`crcmod`, you should run the unit tests to make sure everything is installed properly.
-The unit tests perform a number of tests including a comparison to the direct method which uses a class implementing polynomials over the integers mod 2.
+The test script performs a number of tests including a comparison to the direct method which uses a class implementing polynomials over the integers mod 2.